Peggy Noonan

 Margaret Ellen Noonan (born September 7, 1950) is an American weekly columnist for The Wall Street Journal and contributor to NBC News and ABC News.
-She was a primary speechwriter and Special Assistant to President Ronald Reagan from 1984 to 1986 and has been right-leaning in her writings since leaving the Reagan administration.
+She was a primary speechwriter and Special Assistant to President Ronald Reagan from 1984 to 1986.
 Five of Noonan's books have been New York Times bestsellers.
 Noonan was nominated for an Emmy Award for her work on America: A Tribute to Heroes.

 Early life and early career

 Noonan was born on September 7, 1950, in Brooklyn, New York, the daughter of a merchant seaman.
 She is of Irish descent.
-Noonan is a graduate of Rutherford High School in Rutherford, New Jersey, and Fairleigh Dickinson University.
+Noonan grew up in Massapequa, New York, on Long Island and is a graduate of Rutherford High School in Rutherford, New Jersey, and Fairleigh Dickinson University.
 Noonan worked as the daily CBS Radio commentary writer for anchorman Dan Rather at CBS News, whom she once called "the best boss I ever had".
 From 1975 through 1977, she worked the overnight shift as a newswriter at WEEI Radio in Boston, where she was later Editorial and Public Affairs Director.
 In 1978 and 1979, she was an adjunct professor of journalism at New York University.